MathematicGuy/RemoteObsidian/Project Skin/Python OOP.md

     def total_price(self):
         return self.price * self.quantity

+item1 = Item("Phone", 2000, 3) # create instance of a class
-item1 = Item("Phone", 1000, 22) # create instance of a class
+item2 = Item("Phone", 1000, 22) # create instance of a class
 print(f"total price of item1: {item1.total_price()}")
 ```
+>An Instance/Oject created: Phone2 price $2000 with quantity of 3
 >An Instance/Oject created: Phone price $1000 with quantity of 22
->An Instance/Oject created: Phone2 price $2000 with quantity of 3
 >Total price of item1: 6000

 #### Validate Datatype